File Controller

 The “Verify Checksum” feature helps ensure you’re working with the correct files.
 The Verify Checksum option uses the file content checksum to confirm that a file with the same file ID is present on the device.

-Indication, when the file is found in device with same file id.
+Indicates when the file is found on a device with the same file ID.

-Indication, when the file is not found in device with same file id.
+Indicates when the file is not found on the device with the same file ID.

 Export Options

-To export files from file controller, following options are available.
+To export files from the file controller, the following options are available.

 • Export File Map